-

 Distinguished Educator, Former Student To Be Honored At ALI

--Dr. Karen Rue ‘02, clinical professor at Baylor University’s School of Education, will receive the Golden Deeds For Education Award on Thursday, Nov.
+-Dr. Karen Rue ‘02, clinical professor at Baylor University’s College of Education, will receive the Golden Deeds For Education Award on Thursday, Nov.
 30, for her years of educational service.

 -